China Guardian: Notable auctions

-Qianlong edition of LantingTu in silks and gold thread sold at the 2004 Spring Auctions for 35.75 million yuan (US$5.14 million).
+The Qianlong edition of Lanting Tu in silks and gold thread sold at the 2004 Spring Auctions for 35.75 million yuan (US$5.14 million).

 Vase painted with patterns of eight immortals crossing the sea made from period of Qianlong Emperor of Qing dynasty sold at the 2006 Spring Auctions for 35.75 million yuan (US$5.14 million).

-Ping’an Tie by ancient Chinese calligrapher Wang Xizhi sold at the 2010 Autumn Auctions, transaction price: 308 million yuan (US$46.60 million).
+Ping'an Tie by the ancient Chinese calligrapher Wang Xizhi sold at the 2010 Autumn Auctions, transaction price: 308 million yuan (US$46.60 million).

 Ming dynasty framed bed made in Huanghuali wood with six horseshoe legs and cloud clusters patterns sold at the 2010 Autumn Auctions for transaction price 43.12 million yuan (US$6.21 million).

 Fuxi-style Chinese zither from Tang dynasty sold at the 2011 Spring Auctions for 115 million yuan (US$16.55 million).

-Qi Baishi’s Pine and Cypress sold at the 2011 Spring Auctions for transaction price for 425.5 million yuan (US$61.23 million).
+Qi Baishi's Pine and Cypress sold at the 2011 Spring Auctions for transaction price for 425.5 million yuan (US$61.23 million).

 In October 2012, Album of Mountains and Rivers by Qi Baishi sold for almost US$6 million in China Guardian's Hong Kong auction.

-Jin Shangyi’s Tajik Bride sold at the 2013 Autumn Auctions for 85.1 million yuan (US$12.25 million).
+Jin Shangyi's Tajik Bride sold at the 2013 Autumn Auctions for 85.1 million yuan (US$12.25 million).

 China Guardian's 2015 Spring Auction sold US$301.2 million worth of art.
-In the same year, Pan Tianshou's 'Eagle, Rock and Flora' sold for US$43 million, while 'Thousands of Mountains in Autumn' by Li Keran sold for US$28.4 million.
+In the same year, Pan Tianshou's Eagle, Rock and Flora sold for US$43 million, while Thousands of Mountains in Autumn by Li Keran sold for US$28.4 million.

 In May 2016, an 11th-century 124-character letter signed and written by Chinese scholar Zeng Gong was sold for 207 million yuan (£22 million or US$32 million) at China Guardian's Beijing auction.
 This letter set a new record price for a work of Chinese calligraphy, with its price having doubled since the letter's second sale in 2009 where it sold for 108 million yuan.
 The letter was first sold at Christie's in New York for 4.51 million yuan (or US$508,500) in or about 1996.

 Chinese painter Zhang Daqian's water colour and ink painting A Landscape of Mountains was sold for US$15.2 million in November 2016.